 - 8) Hive strapped or weighted down with a rock or bricks to make sure the cover can't be blown off in a storm.
 The consequences of this during winter are much more severe than in warmer weather – and you might not notice the problem in time to fix it!

-- 9) Insulation installed (if using).Winter insulation is something that some beekeepers believe in, and some don’t.
+- 9) Insulation installed (if using).Winter insulation is something that some beekeepers believe in, and some don't.
 It undoubtedly gives your bees an extra edge in cold regions, or during unseasonably cold weather.
-You can use a winter hive wrap such as the BeeCozy, or make your own from foam insulation panels.
+You can use a winter hive wrap, or make your own from foam insulation panels.
+Read more about winter insulation here.

 10) Hive tipped slightly forward to allow any free moisture to drain out.
 Just slide a couple of wood door shims under the back corners of your hives.

 Finally, if your bee yard is exposed to fierce winter winds and drifting snow, consider installing a windbreak upwind of the hives.
-A windbreak creates a downwind sheltered area equal to about 30 times its height and provides protection from snow drifts out as far out as three times its height.
+A windbreak creates a downwind sheltered area equal to about 30 times its height and provides protection from drifting snow out as far out as three times its height.
 However, in areas just beyond these protected zones, there is increased wind turbulence and drifting.
+When designing a windbreak, make sure it extends well beyond the width of the area needing protection in order to get the most benefit.
 Windbreaks can be made from temporary fencing, including snow fencing and landscape fabrics stapled to posts.
+They can also be made from shipping pallets anchored with metal fence posts.
 Some beekeepers use stacked hay bales.
 If using hay, however, make sure the hay is at least several feet away from the hives.
-This protects the hives from excess moisture and also prevents the windbreak from becoming a haven for field mice and shrews which may invade your hives.
+This protects the hives from excess moisture and it also prevents the hay from becoming a haven for field mice and shrews which may invade your hives.

 Keep your front entrance area dry

-Now that Election Day is past, left-over political signs make great awnings for your hives.
-Set one on top of the hive sticking out in front about 6” to keep snow and sleet off the entrance area.
+Once Election Day is past, leftover political signs make great awnings for your hives.
+Set one on top of the hive sticking out in front about 6" to keep snow and sleet off the entrance area.